What do leopard geckos Eat?

 To feed your leopard gecko you should feed it once or twice a day depending on its age and health

-You can feed it any of the safe food mentions by dropping it in the gecko’s tank and letting them hunt for it, however, if your gecko has trouble catching its food you can hold the food down to the geckos month by hand or with tweezers to help them catch the food if needed.
+You can feed it any of the safe food mentioned by dropping it in the gecko’s tank and letting them hunt for it, however, if your gecko has trouble catching its food you can hold the food down to the geckos month by hand or with tweezers to help them catch the food if needed.

 In addition to the daily feeding, leaving a small dish of mealworms in its tank at all times so it can eat freely when it is hungry is a good idea